exbin/bined-lib-java/README.md

 Todo
 ----

-- Delta mode - Only changes are stored in memory
 - Support for text encodings
 - Support for huge files
+- Delta mode - Changes are stored only in memory till save
 - Overview side ruler / modification's indicator

 Compiling